Orphan pages are pretty much invisible to search engines and visitors.

 Googlebot has a limited crawl budget, which is the number of pages it can and wants to crawl on your site.

-Every website has a different crawl budget based on many factors, such as the size of the website, the number of pages, the speed of the server, etc.
+Every website has a different crawl budget based on many factors, such as the size, the number of pages, the speed of the server, etc.

 Google says that having many low-value-add URLs can negatively affect a site’s crawling and indexing:

-If you have orphan pages on your site, they might take a portion of the crawl budget away from other pages that are more important and have a higher chance of ranking in Google.
+If you have orphan pages on your site, they might take a portion of the crawl budget away from other pages that are more important (which potentially have a higher chance of ranking in Google).

 Can Hurt the User Experience